 Which gravel size to go for?

-For footpaths (and drives, while we're at it), use a medium sized gravel that won’t move around too much (or get stuck in tyres), but is still comfortable to walk on.
+For footpaths (and for designing a driveway, while we're at it), use a medium sized gravel that won’t move around too much (or get stuck in tyres), but is still comfortable to walk on.

 Use cobbles and larger stones or boulders to infill awkward shapes in garden borders, to highlight planting, to add interest in corners, to soften the edges of paved or decked areas and to define separate zones within the garden.